kmagusiak/odoo-docker/README.md

 ## Connecting to the database

-Either get into the container directly with `docker-compose exec db bash`.
+Either get into the container directly with `docker-compose exec db bash` or use `psql` from the Odoo container.

 The default postgresql environment variables are set: PGHOST, PGUSER, etc.

-## Backup and restore database

-If you restore from an SQL file (odoo.sh), you can use directly the postgres tools to restore the database.
+You can use directly the postgres tools to restore the database.
-After restoring the database, you might want to run the *reset* command to set the password and check system properties.
-The password is set to "admin" for all users.

-	# env
-	source .env
-	DB_TEMPLATE=dump

-	# load the dump
-	dropdb --if-exists "$DB_TEMPLATE" && createdb "$DB_TEMPLATE"
-	psql "$DB_TEMPLATE" < dump.sql

-	# create your copy
-	dropdb --if-exists "$DB_NAME" && createdb "$DB_NAME" -T "$DB_TEMPLATE"
-	psql "$DB_NAME" < /usr/local/bin/odoo-reset-db.sql
-	click-odoo-update --ignore-core-addons

 # Image contents